sameesin/cisco-csftd-on-aws/content/70_Firewall_Configuration/2_Firewall_Config.md

 2 interfaces with logical name `inside` and `outside` will be created on FTD using `fmc_device_physical_interfaces` resource.

-Following is example of creating `outside` interface on both the FTDs
+Following is example of creating `outside` interface on FTD
 ```
 data "fmc_devices" "device" {
   depends_on = [fmc_devices.device2]